 - The Appeals Committee shall consist of nine tenured members of the faculty.

 - Three faculty members shall be appointed by the University President, three selected or elected by the University Faculty Senate, and three elected at large by the Faculty.
 These faculty members serve staggered three-year terms (see Section IV-C-1).
 In addition to the faculty members elected at large, three additional faculty members shall be elected each year to serve as a pool of alternates for that year to provide for possible replacement(s).

 - The Appeals Committee shall elect a voting chair ("Chair") among their number.
-He/she shall be a distinguished member of the University faculty of professorial rank not serving in a deanship or other administrative post.
-In addition to his/her duties as Chair while the Appeals Committee is sitting, he/she shall make recommendations to the President and to the Senate calculated to improve the effectiveness of the Tenure Appeals Process, and shall be available to advise faculty and administration on procedures (see Section VII).
+They shall be a distinguished member of the University faculty of professorial rank not serving in a deanship or other administrative post.
+In addition to their duties as Chair while the Appeals Committee is sitting, they shall make recommendations to the President and to the Senate calculated to improve the effectiveness of the Tenure Appeals Process, and shall be available to advise faculty and administration on procedures (see Section VII).